redotvideo/examples/google-cloud-run-parallelized/README.md

 ### Deploy Render Orchestrator Cloud Run Service

-To deploy the services that orchestrates the cloud functions, navigate to `/render-orchestrator` and run the following command:
+To deploy the service that orchestrates the cloud functions, navigate to `/render-orchestrator`, then run `npm install` and the following command:

 ```
 gcloud run deploy revideo-cloudrun-example \